 Check out this video to see how quickly you can start securing open source code repositories:

 With the diversity of application landscapes—in both hybrid and public cloud environments— managing security vulnerabilities is more challenging than ever.
 You’re working with environments in traditional source code, microservices, serverless, and containers.
-DevOps processes should move to DevSecOps and prioritize security by shifting it left.
+DevOps processes should move to DevSecOps and prioritise security by shifting it left.
 The earlier the detection of vulnerabilities, the better.
 Instead of trying to keep up by doing this manually, companies should change to an automated process.
 Preferably, you’ll want to integrate as much as possible with existing DevOps operations and tooling already in use.

 Sign up for a trial of Trend Micro Cloud One to experience and learn how the partnership between Trend Micro and Snyk can dramatically help secure your DevOps scenarios by shifting security left.